juliafmorgado/30DaysOtel/week2/day8.md

 ❌ No. API is a thin interface.
 SDK is the heavy implementation.

 **"I need to import the SDK in my application code"**
 ❌ No. Application code imports `@opentelemetry/api` only.
+The SDK is loaded separately.

 **"Auto-instrumentation is part of the SDK"**
 ⚠️ Kind of.
 Auto-instrumentation uses the API and works with any SDK.

 **"If I switch backends, I need to change my application code"**
-❌ No. That's the whole point.
-Change SDK config only.
+❌ No. Change SDK config only (the `instrumentation.js` file).

-## When you'll use each

-**API (daily):**
-- Day 9: Create manual spans
-- Day 10: Record metrics
-- Day 11: Emit logs
-- Day 12: Work with context

-**SDK (once):**
-- Day 8: Initial setup
-- Day 13: Configure sampling
-- Day 13: Tune performance

-Most developers write API code constantly and touch SDK config rarely.
+**"If the API works without the SDK (no-op mode), the SDK also works without the API"**
+❌ No. The SDK is literally an implementation of the API interface.
+Otherwise you have nothing to implement.

 ## What I'm taking into Day 9

 **Core insight:** The API/SDK separation is why OpenTelemetry is portable.
-Write instrumentation once (API), swap backends anytime (SDK config).

-**Key takeaways:**
-- API = stable interface for creating telemetry
-- SDK = pluggable implementation for sending telemetry
-- Separation enables vendor neutrality
-- Libraries use API without forcing SDK choices
-- Backend changes = config changes, not code changes

-Tomorrow we dive into the **Tracing API**: creating nested spans, adding events, building rich traces.
-We'll get hands-on with Node.js and Python examples.
+We write instrumentation code once using the API, and we can change where the data goes by reconfiguring the SDK.

-See you on Day 9!
+See you on Day 9! 🚀